 An intuitive approach to differential and integral calculus.
-Prerequisites: Completion of the Elementary Functions Essential Skills requirement, placement based on sufficiently strong high school background and score on the

-Mathematics Placement Exam, or sufficient score on the Elementary Functions Essential Skills Place-Out Test.
-Credit may not be earned in MATH 192 after successful completion of MATH 198.
+Prerequisites: Completion of the Elementary Functions Essential Skills requirement, placement based on sufficiently strong high school background and score on the Mathematics Placement Exam, or sufficient score on the Elementary Functions Essential Skills Place-Out Test.
+A student who has completed MATH 198 may subsequently enroll in MATH 192, counting both grades in grade point average, but receiving credit toward graduation only for MATH 192.